vicestupinan/taskflow/README.md

 ---

 ## ⚙️ Configuration
-Update your `application.properties` to configure your database and other settings.
+Update your `application.yml` to configure your database and other settings.

 # Build the project
 mvn clean install